- Today Online

 We call them unsung heroes — and while that’s an apt description, maybe it isn’t enough.
 Volunteer firefighters are unsung heroes, yes, but they’re more than that.
 Perhaps we need a new nomenclature.
 Action sports — aka extreme sports — are defined as high-risk activities that often involve speed, height, serious physical effort and specialized gear.

-• Today Magazine editor-in-chief Bruce Deckert is a five-time SPJ award-winner — an ESPN.com editor for 17 years, he also served as a reporter and editor for the former Imprint Newspapers group that produced weekly papers for most Valley towns and several other towns in Greater Hartford
+• Today Magazine editor-in-chief Bruce Deckert was a five-time SPJ award-winner when this story was first published — he was an ESPN.com editor for 17 years and also served as a reporter and editor for the former Imprint Newspapers group that produced weekly papers for four of the five core Farmington Valley towns

 • This story received a First Place SPJ Award in 2020 in Connecticut's Local Reporting magazine category • SPJ = Society of Professional Journalists